phip1611/unix_exec_piper/README.md

 - `exec()`

 ## Supported features
-- Creating pipes between processes where `STDOUT` of one process gets connected with `STDIN` of the next process. \
+- Creating pipes between processes where `STDOUT` of one process gets connected to `STDIN` of the next process. \
   (`$ cat file.txt | grep -i | wc -l`)
 - I/O redirection into files \